On the Challenges of Detecting Side-Channel Attacks in SGX: Introduction

+Our core intuition is that an adversary can leak smaller portions of the secret---as small as a single bit---at each execution of the victim, so as to minimize the impact on its performance and, therefore, remain undetected.
 More specifically, we show that an adversary can profile a victim enclave, thereby identifying the precise moment during the victim's execution when a specific part of the secret can be leaked via a side-channel attack.
-For example, if the victim runs the popular square-and-multiply algorithm, we show that the attacker can infer the moment when the $i$-th loop is being executed---i.e., when the $i$-th secret bit is being processed---and run a side-channel attack at that time to leak the secret bit, while generating almost no relevant events for the detection mechanism.
-By running the victim multiple times and leaking a different part of the secret at a time, our technique can recover the whole secret of a victim while remaining undetected.
+For example, if the victim runs the popular square-and-multiply algorithm, we show that the attacker can infer the moment when the $i$-th loop is being executed---i.e., when the $i$-th secret bit is being processed---and execute a side-channel attack at that time to leak the secret bit, without affecting the performance of the victim.
+By running the victim multiple times and leaking a different part of the secret at a time, our technique can recover the whole secret while remaining undetected.

-Based on this intuition, we adapt known attacks leveraging page-tables, L3 cache, and a combination of the two, and show their performance on routines of \f{libgcrypt} (namely, \f{mpi\_powm} and \f{mpi\_ec\_dup\_point}) used by popular cryptographic primitives such as ElGamal, RSA, and EdDSA.
-We also apply our attack strategy on non-cryptographic software and show how to leak predictions of enclaves running decision-tree routines of OpenCV~\cite{opencv}.
-Our results show that our strategy recovers up to \pt{100} of a secret key used in \f{libgcrypt} routines, depending on the type of side-channel exploited, and with marginal impact on the victim's performance (as low as one extra AEX or roughly 40 cache misses per run).
+Based on this intuition, we adapt known attacks leveraging page-tables, L3 cache, and a combination of the two, and evaluate their performance on routines of \f{libgcrypt} (namely, \f{mpi\_powm} and \f{mpi\_ec\_dup\_point}) used by popular cryptographic primitives such as ElGamal, RSA, and EdDSA.
+We also apply our attack strategy on non-cryptographic software and evaluate how to leak predictions of enclaves running decision-tree routines of OpenCV~\cite{opencv}.
+Our results show that our strategy recovers up to \pt{100} of a secret key used in \f{libgcrypt} routines, depending on the type of side-channel exploited, and with marginal impact on the victim's performance (as low as one extra Asynchronous EXit (AEX) or roughly 40 cache misses per run).
 In case of a victim using the decision-tree routines of OpenCV to predict handwritten digits of the MNIST data-set~\cite{mnist}, our attack strategy can correctly leak around \pt{55} of the predictions (whereas a ``standard'' side-channel attack, that is easily detected by available tools, reaches \pt{64} of leaked predictions).